rovland/descodeuses/README.md

 <img src="img/pipeline_script_from_SCM.JPG">

-Scroll down at the bottom and change the value of 'Script Path' field and set the full path of yourjenkinsfile submitted to GitHub repository
+Scroll down at the bottom and change the value of 'Script Path' field and set the full path of your jenkinsfile submitted to GitHub repository

 <img src="img/ScriptPath_jenkinsfile.JPG">

 Save your changes and build the job

 F/ Find a way to fix all errors occur by editing your jenkinsfile on local
-- Tips : Using the 'replay' option on a jenkins build job, it's straightforward to quickly test your modifications

 <img src="img/replay_option_onJenkinsBuild.JPG">